joshbruce/fourth-earth-raw/public/content.md

 Every action starts with an intent and an opposing force.

-The opposing force is represented by a challenge level based on qualities of the force, which is then overcome by the character attempting the action.
+The opposing force has qualities which are used to determine the difficulty of success, which is then attempted by the character through decisions made by the player.
+(See "Difficulty" section.)

 For an action to be considered resolved, the following questions must be answered: